 Example: @ivoandov Fabulous!
 Welcome to the fold, Ivo!
 Consider yourself alumni listed.

-Retweet: Sharing someone else’s tweet on your feed.
-There are two ways to responsibly retweet content: adding an “RT” and their handle (with @ sign) in front of their original post content OR if you need to alter the post to add your own comments or make it shorter, you can attribute it with a note such as (via @handle).
+- Retweet: Sharing someone else’s tweet on your feed.
+There are two ways to responsibly retweet content: adding an “RT” and their handle (with @ sign) in front of their original post content or using "MT" if you need to alter the post to add your own comments or make it shorter.
 Twitter has also added a Retweet button to make retweeting even easier, if you choose to use it.

 Example: Hmm.
 This seems interesting.
 RT @duckiehunt Duck #205 has moved to University of Puget Sound http://duckiehunt.com/view/location/401